 Do you have an optimization project which is suitable for a student project with a duration of one semester?
 We would be happy to explain more about our cooperation possibilities.
 Please contact Dr. Florian Lindemann.

-Practice and career for mathematics students
+Practice and Career for Mathematics Students

 The Department of Mathematics offers you further opportunities to gain practical experience during your studies.